CatShape/ioBroker.ecoflow_catshape/README.md

 ### How to set up the device states

 In order to provide as much flexibility as possible, you can create the states for each device by yourself.
-<br/>The adapter itself creates only the device-object and the 4 states "sn", "deviceName", "online" and "productName" as mentioned before.
+<br/>The adapter itself creates only the device-object and the 4 states "deviceName", "productName", "online" and "quota" as mentioned before.
 <br/>This gives you a lot of freedom in how to structure and name your states.
 <br/>Typically you are not interested in all of the data delivered by the API.
 I recommend to only create the states you really need.
 <br/>You can always add more states later on, whenever you need them.

-The mapping between a state and the JSON-data delivered by the API is done in the state's native property.
+The mapping between a state and the JSON-data delivered by the API is done in the native property of the state.
 Here is how it works:

 Lets say you want a state for the read-only property "20_1.pv2Temp".
 This is how the state definition would look like.
 Example 1:
 ```